hackerlank/Thirsty/README.md

 Thirsty
 =======

-"You must be thirsty."  --- &lt;Life of Pi>
+"You must be thirsty."  --- &lt;Life of Pi> movie

+Thirsty is a server framework layer for mobile game server, handle the complexity of the C++ world with an emphasis on performance and safety, take a very simplified interface for Lua which making game development more enjoyable.

 Feature
 ------